Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 Other Kell antigens (k, Kpa, Kpb, Jsa, Jsb) should be treated in the same way as anti-K

-Majority of cases of anti-K in pregnant women are consequence of previous K+ transfusion
+Majority of historical cases of anti-K in pregnant women are consequence of previous K+ transfusion

 HDN due to anti-K is characterized by low Hb with normal amniotic/cord bilirubin levels